 We’ve watched the restriction levels rise from level 4 to 5 and finally to level 6.
+We've seen 'Day Zero' pushed back to 2019.
 There have been videos on social media of people queueing for that most precious resource.
 Tips on how to survive on 50l a day are doing the rounds on community groups.
 The politician’s, never shy to take advantage of an opportunity, have pounced and are gleefully playing the blame game.
 Media meanwhile, is being whipped into a frenzy, worthy of Rikki Lake or Jeremy Kyle.

 Drone footage from 2017 showing how low the dam levels were last year

 But what does this mean for me and my dream holiday to Cape Town?

 It's important not to have a panic-induced knee-jerk reaction.
 At such times it is important to pause, take stock of the situation and dig a little deeper.
 Yes, Cape Town is suffering its worst drought in recent memory.
 Should you cancel your trip?
 Absolutely not.
 The message is clear, come and enjoy this stunning destination but, be mindful.
 There is more to do in Cape Town than use water from municipal taps.

 Here are 10 of the most frequently asked questions about the Cape Town Water Crisis (CTWC), and what you need to know for when you visit.

 YES!
 Yes yes yes.
 Cape Town still works.
 Table Mountain is still glorious.
 There is power in the sockets and enough entertainment to keep you busy for weeks.
 Restaurants and bars are open.